 The other component to buffer size, is how fast the buffer clears.
 And that’s based on the write speed of the cards.
 No doubt one of the reasons for the unlimited buffer on the 1Dx Mark III is the insanely fast CFexpress cards.
 If the second card slot is an SD, that will certainly be a limiting factor.

 Personally, one of the biggest reasons I’ve been apprehensive about the current crop of mirrorless cameras has been their physical size.
 I started using Canon’s 1-series bodies 15 years ago.
 I switched to the 5D Mark IV because DPAF with servo tracking (unbelivably) wasn’t available on a 1-series body until last month.
 And even though I shoot far less than 1% of my pictures vertically, I really can’t operate without a vertical grip.

 To me, the 5D body with a grip is the smallest I want to go.
 I have very small hands (women’s small gloves) but every mirrorless camera I’ve picked up feels (and looks) like a toy.
 The original EOS R was closer than the Sonys or any other mirrorless in terms of looking like a real camera.
 But it was still too small for my tastes.
-Hover over the image below for size comparison between the EOS 5R Mirrorless and the 5D Mark IV DSLR (desktop only)
+Use the slider below for size comparison between the EOS 5R Mirrorless and the 5D Mark IV DSLR.

 Ergonomics and button layout

 The EOS R featured a few truly terrible user interface decisions, like removing the rear scroll wheel in favor of something called a Multi Function Touch Bar.
 Fortunately, it appears Canon is at least listening to professional photographers – the R5 is a huge improvement over the original EOS R and an acknowledgement that smaller isn’t automatically better.